 Taking a little time up front to protect yourself with e-mail will make your private sensitive information much more secure.
 Now if only I can convince my gas company of this.

-Brooks has published the following paperless tools ...
+Brooks has published the following paperless tools including his latest security guide released in August 2015 ...

 To learn how to turn your piles of paper into an organized, electronic filing system, click here.
 Pricing starts at $15.